-The 2016-2017 season was a very good one for the Heli and Cat Skiing sector in British Columbia.
+The 2016-2017 season was a very good one for the helicopter and snowcat skiing sector in British Columbia.
 It was a real winter again, with cold temperatures, lots of snow over most of the province and consistently excellent skiing conditions.

 Business is booming, buoyed by favourable exchange rates and strengthening economies in key markets.
 Skier days in the sector grew 3.2% to a record 117,000, with many members reaching near full capacity.

 But our success is not just the result of macro-economic factors.
 It’s a testament to our commitment to creating such exceptional experiences for our guests from across the globe.
 Helicopter and Snowcat skiing in British Columbia is the dream of every skier and is an experience that is unrivalled, anywhere.